 Don’t Let Big Brands Swallow Your Business

 When you’re a small business fish in the local pond, you’re also swimming with the national brands that have chains nearby.
-But that doesn’t mean you’re guaranteed to get swallowed up.
+But that doesn’t mean you’re guaranteed to get swallowed up and should not discourage you from bringing your small business ideas to life.
 When you get smart about your marketing and use your small, local status to your advantage, it’s possible to out-swim even the biggest of fish.
 Contact us today to learn more.

 Here are those 12 ideas for small businesses to compete with big brands: